 Theater companies want students to attend their productions.
 As their current fan base ages they want to cultivate a new generation of audience members.
 Take advantage now because regular priced theater tickets are expensive.

-- Broadway in Chicago offers a limited number of $25 day-of-show student rush tickets for select productions that can only be purchased at the box office for cash only.
+- Broadway in Chicago offers a limited number of $25 day-of-show student rush tickets for select productions that can only be purchased at the box office.
 Limit of 2 tickets per valid ID.

 - Auditorium Theater: $15 student rush tickets